 Depending on the severity of the accident, premises liability victims may face significant physical and financial consequences.
 Fortunately, North Carolina law gives the victims of premises liability accidents the ability to seek compensation for damages, including:

 - Past, current and future accident-related medical expenses

 - Medical-related travel expenses

 - Loss of earning capacity, if applicable

 - Loss of enjoyment of life

 Also, in cases where the defendant's conduct is deemed particularly reprehensible, victims may also be eligible to collect a rarely-awarded type of compensation known as punitive damages.
 Rather than compensating the victim for an economic or non-economic loss, punitive damages are paid to the victim to punish the defendant and deter others from participating in similar conduct.

 Our Attorneys Can Help You Fight for Justice and Compensation

 If you were seriously injured in a premises liability accident caused by a property or business owner's negligence, you shouldn't be left paying the financial consequences of someone else's mistake.
-The knowledgeable attorneys with the Law Offices of Shane Smith can help you pursue the compensation you deserve.
+The knowledgeable attorneys with Shane Smith Law can help you pursue the compensation you deserve.
 Contact us today to schedule an appointment for a free initial case consultation.
 Act quickly—North Carolina premises liability victims have just three years to file a lawsuit.